Sukrant/Ishu/README.md

 # Python

-This project is used to manitain some python scripts that  could used in many Linux administration task.
+This project is used to manitain some python, bash or other language scripts that could used in many Linux administration task.